With a focus on migration, technology, and human rights, we interrogate tech experiments on people crossing borders.

 International community participation from the ground up

-Migration & Technology Monitor (“The Monitor”) is an archive and a platform for sharing information provided directly by migrants, refugees, and people on the move.
+Migration & Technology Monitor is an archive, a platform, and a community for sharing information provided directly by people on the move.

 Our emphasis is on creative, responsible and impactful ways of educating the public, and empowering advocates and public officials on the human rights implications of the situations documented by our team.